 Adapter dimer products, which typically appear as 120 to 140 bp bands on an Agilent DNA ScreenTape Assay, are able to hybridize to Illumina sequencing flow cells more efficiently than library molecules that contain a DNA insert.
 A library that is represented by 5% adapter dimer may be expected to yield as much as 60% adapter-only sequence reads.
 It is important for researchers that construct their own sequencing libraries to eliminate adapter-dimer products from their final library preparation.

-10. What quantity of a sequencing library is required for sequence analysis on a NovaSeq X when a researcher constructs their own libraries?
+12. What quantity of a sequencing library is needed for sequence analysis on a NovaSeq X when a researcher constructs their own libraries?

-Sequence runs performed on a NovaSeq X 10B flow cell requires a 34 ul volume of each library pool that is adjusted to a molarity of 1.0–2.5 nM.
+Sequence runs performed on a NovaSeq X 10B flow cell requires a 34 ul volume of each library pool that is adjusted to a molarity of 0.7 to 2.0 nM, depending on the library type.
 Note that different library prep kits will require optimal loading on a flow cell to be performed at different molarities.
-The molarity of sequencing libraries is established by qPCR using the KAPA Library Quantification Kit.
+The molarity of sequencing libraries is established by qPCR using the KAPA Library Quantification Kit from Roche.

 The HTG Shared Resource does not provide sequence analysis services.
-Please contact the Cancer Bioinformatics Shared Resource for assistance with analysis at bioinformaticshelp@bio.hci.utah.edu.
+Please contact the Cancer Bioinformatics Shared Resource at the Huntsman Cancer Institute for assistance with analysis.

-Sequencing data will be available on the GNomEx server for approximately six months.
-The Cancer Bioinformatics Shared Resource has enabled an option for University of Utah laboratories to migrate sequencing data for long-term cloud storage.
-Please contact the Cancer Bioinformatics Shared Resource for additional information on long-term storage options.
-Alternatively, researchers can explore other options for data storage but they should be aware that the GNomEx server is unable to support a solution in excess of six months.
+Sequencing data will be available on the GNomEx server for a period of approximately 6 months.
+The Cancer Bioinformatics Shared Resource has enabled an option for University of Utah laboratories to mark sequencing data for long-term storage in the cloud.
+Please contact the Cancer Bioinformatics Shared Resource for information on creating an account if you would like to participate in this long-term storage option.
+Alternatively, researchers can explore other options for data storage but they should be aware that the GNomEx server will only be able to support storage for a time period of approximately six months.

 Contact Us